maryam8003/Coursera_Capstone/README.md

 # Coursera_Capstone
-GitHub repository for a capstone project
+This is a GitHub repository for a coursera capstone project.